 Before you start slow-cooking your brisket, you need to put in just a few minutes of prep work; the large fat pad on the outside of the brisket needs to be trimmed away.
-You can do this by grapping a good knife for brisket, and carefully slicing away.
+You can do this by gripping a good knife for brisket, and carefully slicing away.
 You likely won’t be able to remove all of it from the top of the meat, but that’s not a big deal; it’ll come off once it’s been slow-cooked properly.

 Next, Season (Or Marinade) That Thing

-When making a venison brisket, you have a couple of choices: you can season it with just salt, pepper and few other spices (the easy way) or marinade it (the hard way).
+When making a venison brisket, you have a couple of choices: you can season it with just salt, pepper, and few other spices (the easy way) or marinade it (the hard way).
 Marinating requires thinking ahead at least 24 hours.

-The easy way includes simply seasoning it liberally with salt and pepper, and maybe a bit of onion powder, paprika or cumin, as desired, and letting it sit for 10 minutes to an hour.
+The easy way includes simply seasoning it liberally with salt and pepper, and maybe a bit of onion powder, paprika, or cumin, as desired and letting it sit for 10 minutes to an hour.
 Then you’re ready to go.

-If marinating, you place the meat in the marinate the day before, in a zip-loc bag, and then let it sit in there until ready to cook the next day.
+If marinating, you place the meat in the marinade the day before, in a zip-loc bag, and then let it sit in there until ready to cook the next day.
 24 hours is standard.

 In The Slow Cooker

 This is easy; simply pop the brisket into your slow-cooker or Crock-Pot, toss in some sliced onions and a few tablespoons of butter for flavor, and turn that thing on.
-Cook times differ by cooker, but generally, a 3-6-pound venison brisket will take 4-6 hours on High and 6-8 on Low.
+Cook times differ by the cooker, but generally, a 3-6-pound venison brisket will take 4-6 hours on High and 6-8 on Low.